iterative/terraform-provider-iterative/docs/index.md

 # Iterative Provider

-Use the Iterative Provider to launch resource-intensive tasks in popular cloud providers with just a simple Terraform file.
+Use the Iterative Provider to launch resource-intensive tasks in popular cloud providers with a single Terraform file.

 ## Example Usage